SuperElastix/SimpleElastix/Documentation/source/GettingStarted.rst

 The Mac OS X installation procedure is identical to that of Linux, so simply follow the Linux installation steps above to install SimpleElastix.
 Mac OS X comes with Python and Tcl preinstalled.
 Other target-language dependencies need to be installed seperately.
 This can be done with `Macports <https://www.macports.org/>`_ or `Homebrew <http://http://brew.sh/>`_.

 It is assumed that a CMake, git and a compiler toolchain has already been installed.
 We can check for a working compiler by opening the OS X terminal and run :code:`make`.
 OS X will know if the Xcode Command Line Tools is missing and prompt you to install them if this is the case.
-If the make program throws an error message, the tools have already been installed.

 .. _Windows:

 SuperBuild On Windows
 ---------------------

-SimpleElastix integrates elastix and transformix with the SimpleITK SuperBuild.
-The SuperBuild is a script that automatically downloads and installs dependencies (in this case elastix, ITK and SWIG) before compiling the main project.
+SimpleElastix can be compiled with the SuperBuild.
+The SuperBuild is a script that automatically downloads and install any dependencies so you can don't have to install elastix, ITK or SWIG on beforehand.
+The only thing you need is CMake, git and a compiler toolchain.
 In this guide we will use CMake to generate build files and the Visual Studio compiler to compile the project.

 1. Setup directories.
     - Download and install `CMake GUI <http://www.cmake.org/download/>`_.